cabal-club/cable/readme.md

 Several key/value pairs can be set at once.
 A post MUST indicate it is done setting pairs by setting a final `keyN_len` of zero.

+A `post/info` post is meant to be a complete description of a user's self-published information.
+A post of this type fully replaces a previously known version, and so they are not additive.
+If, for example, the `name` key is set in one `post/info` but not the subsequent one, this MUST be treated as `name` being unset / set to the empty string.

 Keys
 1. MUST be UTF-8 strings.